Passive Data

 Settings

 Towards the right of the screen you will find a button to access Settigns for the Passive Data integrations.
 Some of these settings are configured by Polinode on setup and some can be controlled by an Admin user in your organization.
-The configurable settings are detailed in the Master Lists and Data Export sections below whereas the non-configurable settings are covered in the Other Settings section.
+The configurable settings are detailed in the Employee Attributes Source, Master Lists and Data Export sections below whereas the non-configurable settings are covered in the Other Settings section.

 Master Lists